|

 Sporting events and changes are influenced by the current economic, social

 and political situations.
-In sociology we have the following approaches to the study of sport - Functionalism, Marxism, Social action and
+In sociology, we have the following approaches to the study of sport - Functionalism, Marxism, Social action and

 Interactionism.
-Each has a different view on society, the place of sport in
+Each has a different view on society, the place of sport in society, and the sport changes over time.

 Medieval period (1200 - 1485)